roggc/dinou/README.md

 }
 ```

-**Only assets imported under `"use client"` directive will be detected by Webpack and generated in webpack folder**.
+**Only assets imported under `"use client"` directive will be detected by Rollup and generated in Rollup folder**.
 If you use **server components**, then you must create an additional file (e.g. `assets.ts`) with the `"use client"` directive and import there the assets too:

 ```typescript
 // src/assets.ts